Contents - Click a link to skip to the section you want to read

 The short answer: No.

 Margarine is 80% fat in the form of oil.
 Some brands of margarine contain toxic trans fats that can lead to heart disease and weight gain and it can also be made with harmful chemicals like hexane.
-There are much healthier vegan fat sources, like avocados, nut butters, and flaxseeds.
+There are much healthier vegan fat sources, like avocados, nut butters (made in a nut blender, and flaxseeds.

 But, unless you’re eating it by the tub or baking particularly margarine-filled cakes or cookies, many people (even self proclaimed clean eaters) find that vegan margarine and butter substitutes are OK in moderation.